 - homeowner information

 - various other required documents, such as bank statements, paystubs, etc. (For a complete list of the documents you’ll need for the application, go to “Document/Submission checklist” on the right-hand side of the “Start Now” page.)

 As part of the process, a housing counselor will contact you to guide you through the procedures and develop an action plan.

 The HomeSaver program is free of charge and you should not pay for any services associated with applying for assistance.
 Do not pay any company that promises to expedite your application or guarantees approval.

 For More Information

-The program is still accepting applications and funds will be administered on a first-come, first-served basis for qualified homeowners.
+Funds are administered on a first-come, first-served basis for qualified homeowners.
+(As of the end of November 2013, Washington, D.C. has distributed nearly 70% of its designated hardest hit money.)
 If you would like more information about applying to the HomeSaver program, go to www.homesaverdc.org/contact and fill out the contact form.

 For information on federal government programs for struggling homeowners, visit our Government Foreclosure Prevention Programs topic area.